bassg0navy/doggone/README.md

 ![PR Created w/ Template](/images/pulumi_update.png)

 ## Disclaimers
 **WARNING: This repository does not follow all best practices and should not be used in a production environment.** It is more/less a demonstration of a strong use-case for Pulumi's automation API and fairly stout GitHub integration.
+It does not account for a plethora of important concerns:
++ Multi-cloud: OCI (Oracle Cloud Infrastructure) is the only supported provider
++ Variety of languages: supports infra code written in Python only
++ Resource types: supports import of object storage buckets only